 Gradually stir in the milk and mix just until the dough begins to hold together.
 Knead briefly until smooth.
 Divide the dough into 20 equal balls, each about 1 1/2 teaspoons.

-- 2. Heat at least 1 inch of oil in a deep-sided pot over medium heat to 350°F (175°C).
+Heat at least 1 inch oil in a deep-sided pot over medium heat to 350°F (175°C).

 Add the dough balls to the oil in batches, being careful not to crowd the pot.
 Cook, turning frequently, until golden brown on all sides, about 4 minutes.
 Use a wire skimmer or slotted spoon to transfer the fritters to a wire rack placed over a baking sheet or a brown paper bag to drain.
 Let cool.

 Stir the sugar and water in a large, wide skillet over low heat until the sugar dissolves, about 5 minutes.